sourcegraph/sourcegraph-sonarqube/README.md

 ## Limitations

-The current commit viewed on Sourcegraph may not be analyzed on Sonarqube.
+The current commit viewed on Sourcegraph may not be analyzed on SonarQube.
-If that is the case, the extension will fallback to the latest analysis available on Sonarqube on the default branch.
+If that is the case, the extension will fallback to the latest analysis available on SonarQube on the default branch.
-This may result in decorations being off in some files if those files differ between the commit being viewed and the one analyzed on Sonarqube.
+This may result in decorations being off in some files if those files differ between the commit being viewed and the one analyzed on SonarQube.

 ---